- Jefferson Medical College, Philadelphia

 - Cardiovascular & Interventional Radiology - Thomas Jefferson University Hospital

-In his role as interventional radiologist at CTCA at Eastern Regional Medical Center, Dr. Wagner is continually inspired by the determination of his patients.
+In his role as interventional radiologist at CTCA® in Philadelphia, Dr. Wagner is continually inspired by the determination of his patients.

 Dr. Wagner earned a bachelor’s degree from Ursinus College in Collegeville, Pennsylvania, where he graduated summa cum laude with the title of Valedictorian.
 He then earned a medical degree from Jefferson Medical College in Philadelphia, where he again graduated summa cum laude.
 During medical school, Dr. Wagner earned multiple honors, including the Humanism in Medicine award granted by the Healthcare Foundation of New Jersey and the Philip J. Hodes Prize in Radiology.